skrysmanski/devlog/content/articles/dotnet/pinvoke-tutorial-2.md

 With this, **C# will pass strings as UTF-16 encoded strings** to the C++ function.

 UTF-16 is, as said before, an encoding the converted Unicode code points into bytes and the other way around.
 In UTF-16 each code point is either encoded with one or with two `WORD`s (16 bit values).
-The most frequently used code points will fit into one `WORD`, the less frequently used code points fit into two `WORD`s (called a "//surrogate pair//").
+The most frequently used code points will fit into one `WORD`, the less frequently used code points fit into two `WORD`s (called a "*surrogate pair*").

 **Important:** There is no ISO C way of how to print Unicode characters to the console. `wprintf()` won't work - at least on Windows.